The King James Version is the Only Correct Version of the Holy Bible

 And there are many many other footnotes that are lies and verses taken out.
 Do your own research.

-THE WORD "IT" IN REFERENCE TO THE HOLY SPIRIT IN THE KING JAMES IS THE EXACT CORRECT WORD FOR WORD TRANSLATION & IS THE CORRECT GRAMMAR BECAUSE THE WORDS "SPIRIT" AND "CREATURE" IN THOSE VERSES ARE......NON-GENDER IN THOSE PASSAGES IN THE GREEK & IN THE ENGLISH.
+THE WORDS "IT" & "ITSELF" IN REFERENCE TO THE HOLY SPIRIT IN THE KING JAMES IS THE EXACT CORRECT WORD FOR WORD TRANSLATION & IS THE CORRECT GRAMMAR BECAUSE THE WORDS "SPIRIT" AND "CREATURE" IN THOSE VERSES ARE......NON-GENDER IN THOSE PASSAGES IN THE GREEK & IN THE ENGLISH.

-Those critics actually are the ones to mistranslate those verses.
+The critics actually are the ones to mistranslate those verses.
 Get a copy of an Interlinear Textus Receptus & see for yourself.
-Find someone who majored in Biblical Greek and ask them.

-WHY THE WORD "EASTER" IS THE CORRECT WORD IN ACTS 12:4 & WHY THE WORD "PASSOVER" IS A MISTRANSLATION IN THAT VERSE.
+WHY THE WORD "EASTER" IS THE CORRECT WORD IN ACTS 12:4 & WHY THE WORD "PASSOVER" IS A MISTRANSLATION IN THAT VERSE AS THE OTHER VERSIONS USE.

 IT DOESN'T MATTER THAT CORRECT VERSES FOLLOW A FALSE ONE IN THE OTHER VERSIONS: